jbostoen/iTop-custom-extensions/readme.md

 # About this repo
 This repository contains all sorts of **unofficial** examples and extensions for iTop, both finished and unfinished.

-There's some very basic examples about adding/changing fields; creating new object classes.
+There are some very basic examples on adding/changing/removing fields; creating new object classes.
 Advanced examples include adding menus, entirely new dashlets, flexible reports, custom front ends, ...